-Virtual Search Planning Analysts are, first and foremost, people with a passion for search and rescue.
+Virtual Search, LLC and their Analysts are, first and foremost, people with a passion for search and rescue.
 They have incredible experience and training in the art and science of locating lost subjects in the wide and diverse geography spanning the US More and more often, they are being requested to aid SAR operations in many locations beyond their own jurisdictional borders.

 VSP Analysts have been in the field conducting search operations at all levels, and have taken their experiences and training into the classroom to build other SAR professionals and develop sound search methodologies.
 Other SME (Subject Matter Experts) are used in very specialized fields to include electronic forensics (cell phone, radar, and locator beacon), physiology, pharmacology, and psychology.
 In both arenas, the field and the classroom, these professionals remain at the leading edge of search theory and practice, providing the very best services, "...that others may live."